-Analysis of police records once the operation was concluded revealed a 15% reduction in juvenile nuisance compared to the same period the previous year.
-The period of analysis was later extended an extra two and a half months in order to see any longer term benefits, this analysis revealed a 19% reduction.
+In the first year of Operation Calm analysis of police records once the operation was concluded revealed a 15% reduction in complaints of juvenile nuisance compared to the same period the previous year.
+The period of analysis was later extended for an extra two and a half months following conclusion of the operation in order to see any longer term benefits, this analysis revealed an overall reduction of 19%.

-During the operation 115 referrals, the majority regarding possession of alcohol, were made under the Youth Referral Scheme, of which 9 were secondary referrals.
+During the operation 115 referrals, the majority regarding the possession of alcohol, were made under the Youth Referral Scheme, of which 9 were secondary referrals.
 No juvenile was referred on a third occasion under the scheme.